User Research Portfolio · 2025

 Key Insights

 Place identity is layered.
-Each Charlotte neighborhood had its own cultural texture — South Park and Indian Trail required different visual languages even within the same brand.
-A single mural system couldn't honor both without location-specific research.
+Each Charlotte neighborhood had its own cultural texture.
+A single mural couldn't honor all three without location-specific research.

 Cultural symbols carry weight.
-Visual elements rooted in Latin heritage — color, pattern, imagery of food, movement, celebration — communicated belonging in ways that generic brand design couldn't.
 The murals became a signal to the community that the space was made for them.

 Outcome